-Retailers and logistics service providers have shown incredible flexibility and adaptability in recent years.
-They evolved from traditional service providers into organisations active both online and offline with a multi-channel, cross-channel or omni-channel.
-Retail and logistics are currently at the epicentre of the seismic shift known as corona.
-The pandemic is accelerating the digital transformation at an unprecedented rate, leaving a whole slew of unprepared organisations in the dust.
+Retailers and logistics service providers have shown enormous flexibility and adaptability in recent years.
+They have evolved from traditional service providers to parties that are active both online and offline with a multi-channel, cross-channel or omni-channel approach.

-The return to ‘normal’ that we’ve all been waiting for is not happening.
-The world has changed for good.
-The changes that retailers and logistics service providers are currently implementing are also here to stay.
-The digital transformation that retail warehouses already had in mind has been bumped forwards several years.
+A return to ‘normal’, which we were all looking forward to, is out of the question.
+The world has changed forever.
+The changes that retailers and logistics service providers are now implementing are also permanent.
+The digital transformation that retail warehouses already had in mind has been brought forward by several years.

-What kinds of robots are we talking about here?
+What kind of robots are we talking about?

-You may have seen a robot serving as a host in a shop or hospital.
-Or you may be aware that Amazon uses drones to pick orders.
-When we talk about robots, we often mean the AMRs (Autonomous Mobile Robots) of our partner Fetch Robotics.
-These are self-driving means of transport for goods, crates and pallets, particularly in logistics environments.
+Perhaps you have seen robots in a shop or hospital that serve as hosts.
+Or you may know that Amazon uses drones for order picking.
+When we talk about robots, we often mean AMR (Autonomous Mobile Robots) like those of our partner Fetch Robotics.
+These are self-propelled transporters that carry packaged goods, crates and pallets, particularly in logistics environments.

-One kind of robot follows order pickers.
-The order picker sets boxes on the robot, and the robot finds its way back.
-This saves the order picker a great deal of backache and mileage.
-Other robots drive through the warehouse by themselves for stocktaking.
-Also, some robots have an ‘arm’, and can pick orders and replenish stock on their own.
+There are also robots that follow the order picker.
+The order picker places boxes on the robot and the robot finds its way back.
+This saves the order picker a lot of lugging around and kilometres.
+Other robots drive through the warehouses themselves to count the stock.
+And some robots have an ‘arm’ and can pick and fill orders themselves.

-What all needs to happen if you want to robotise?
+What needs to be done if you want to robotise?

-Robotisation cannot be easily implemented in every possible environment and situation.
-First, it requires a suitable wireless network and software.
-Is the coverage adequate?
-Can all elements be integrated into a single efficient system?
+Robotics cannot be fitted into every existing environment and situation.
+To start with, the wireless network and software must be suitable.
+Is the coverage good enough?
+Can all elements be integrated into one efficient working system?

 The physical environment must also be suitable for robotisation.
-Does it offer enough space for people and robots to move around safely?
-Robot routing must be carefully planned.
-Another key question is whether the floor is suitable for robot traffic.
+Is there enough space so that people and robots can move about safely?
+The routing of robots must be worked out with care.
+Another important question is whether the floor is suitable for moving robots.

-Naturally the physical and IT environments can be made suitable for robotisation.
-Providers of robot solutions have a wide range of tools to interface with WMS software.
+Obviously, the intelligent and physical environment can be made suitable for robotisation.
+Suppliers of robot solutions have all kinds of tools to interface with WMS software.

 The human factor

-Many companies fear that people will become redundant.
-Of course, that’s not true.
-Robotisation is mainly about reducing the burden on people.
-Robots can also offer ergonomic benefits, such as for packages that are too heavy or located too high up.
-Moreover, it’s currently undesirable to have a lot of people working in the same room.
-Robots can help organisations reduce the risk of infection.
+Many companies are afraid that people will become redundant.
+Of course, this is not the case.
+Robotisation mainly reduces the burden on people.
+Robots can also provide relief ergonomically, for example if a package is very heavy and/or high.
+Moreover, in this day and age, it is undesirable to have many people working in one room.
+With robots, organisations can reduce the risk of contamination.

-Now that we are slowly reaching the limits of human capabilities, organisations can’t keep expanding with more people.
-Robotisation can help you achieve greater efficiency and reliability.
+Now that the limits of human capabilities have gradually been reached, organisations cannot continue to expand with more people.
+Robotics can help you achieve greater efficiency and reliability.

-Any decision to automate warehouse activities should be well-founded.
-The following factors play a role:
+The decision to automate warehouse operations must have a sound basis.
+The following considerations play a role:

-- Infrastructure: the changes may be too expensive to achieve the full benefits of robotisation.
+Infrastructure – the adjustments may be too extensive to take full advantage of robotisation.

-- Operational downtime during installation: if shutting down the company for a few days – or even weeks – is not an option, then robotisation is not really an option either.
+Operational downtime during installation – if shutting down the company for a number of days, let alone weeks, is not an option, robotisation is not always a realistic option.

-Depending on the above factors, some companies opt for a form of robotisation that enables minimal infrastructure changes, integration into work processes, a boost in worker productivity and a short payback period.
-Companies that have not yet automated their processes often prefer mobile devices to boost their productivity and efficiency.
+Depending on the above, some companies opt for robotisation that requires little infrastructure adjustment, can be installed in work processes, increases employee productivity and at the same time has a short payback period.
+Companies that have not yet automated their processes often go for mobile devices first to increase productivity and efficiency.

-Dalosy will be happy to support your transition.
+Dalosy is happy to help you with the transition.
 This starts with sound advice on the best approach.
-We can set up a test or demo environment for you and provide the associated software / licences.
-Not only can you purchase the robots from us, we also offer a variety of software training sessions for service engineers.
+We can set up a test or demo environment for you and supply the software / licences for that environment.
+You can come to us for the purchase of hardware – the robots – and finally, we offer various software training courses for service engineers.

-Do you have any questions about automation or the use of robots in your organisation?
-Is there anything else you’d like to discuss?
-Please don’t hesitate to contact us by email at email@example.com or by phone at 078 681 1200
+Do you have questions about automation or the use of robots in your organisation?
+We are at your service.
+Mail us or call 078 681 1200